-Anytime we hear of a new illness or disease that might affect us, however minimal the risk, we always look for ways to protect ourselves against it no matter the cost, and urinary infections are no exception.
-We recommend the following prevention methods to ensure you don’t suffer the pain and discomfort of a urinary tract infection.
+Anytime we hear of a new illness or disease that might affect us, however minimal the risk, we always look for ways to protect ourselves against it no matter the cost.
+Urinary infections are no exception.
+Because of this, we recommend the following methods to treat and prevent urinary infection, and ensure you don’t suffer the pain and discomfort of this unpleasant condition.

 Practice a healthy hygiene

-Anytime you cleanse your intimate genital areas, it’s very important to wipe from front to back to avoid tracking bacteria from the rectal area to the urethra.
+Anytime you cleanse your intimate genital areas, it’s very important to wipe from front to back.
+This will avoid dragging bacteria from the rectal area to the urethra.

-Keeping hydrated, especially by consuming water helps promote diuresis, or the production of urine, and limits the proliferation of bacterias.
+Drink plenty of liquidsConsuming water helps promote diuresis, or the production of urine, and, therefore, limits the proliferation of bacteria.

 Empty your bladder

-Make sure you are emptying your bladder when you feel the urge to urinate; if urine remains in your bladder it often provides the perfect conditions for germs present in the organ already to grow and spread throughout your system.
+Make sure you are emptying your bladder when you feel the urge to urinate.
+If urine remains in your bladder, then it often provides the perfect conditions for germs present in the organ already to grow and spread throughout your system.

 Urinate before and after intercourse

 Several harmful germs have been proven to transfer to the urethra more easily among those who are sexually active.
-It’s recommended that you urinate after sex so that your body can easily evacuate those contaminants.
+Because of that, it’s recommended that you urinate after sex so that your body can easily evacuate those contaminants.

-Spermicides have a negative affect on the PH balance of your genital areas and can actually help new pathogens which cause urinary tract infections to grow by creating a favorable environment in your intimate areas.
+Spermicides have a negative affect on the pH balance of your genital areas.
+They can actually help new bacteria which cause urinary tract infections to grow.
+They do this by creating a favorable environment in your intimate areas.

 When symptoms first appear, you should immediately treat with the following remedy.
 Dissolve 1/4 tablespoons of sodium bicarbonate in 8 ounces of water.